jessemillar/class-notes/tech-201/notes/lesson-7/notes/lesson-7/notes/lesson-7.md

 	- Discovered the golden ratio
 	- Determined that music is based on mathematics
 - Anaximander proposed that fire was the fundamental element
+- Heraclitus said that the fundamental concept underlying everything was change
+- Xeno had a dilemma regarding the fact that you always have to move halfway toward a wall before you can get there
+- Democritus invented the atom (a particle that cannot be subdivided any further) in order to solve Xeno's dilemma
+	- Plato and Aristotle very much disagreed with this concept

 ### Homer
 - A blind poet